-- Vitess-native unplanned failovers (vtorc)

-- Pluggable durability policies (vtorc)

-- Rewrite of vtctld UI including visualization of VReplication

-- VReplication throttling

-- Topology Service: Reduce dependencies on the topology service. i.e. Vitess should be operable normally even if topology service is down for several hours.
-Topology service should be used only for passive discovery.
+- Vttablet to manage more than one MySQL schema - Rewrite of vtctld UI including visualization of VReplication - VReplication throttling - Binlog server - Topology Service: Reduce dependencies on the topology service. i.e. Vitess should be operable normally even if topology service is down for several hours.
+Topology service should be used only for passive discovery. - Support for PostgreSQL: Vitess should be able to support PostgreSQL for both storing data, and speaking the protocol in VTGate.